Adamawa State: Boko Haram insurgency

 Adamawa State has been badly impacted by the Boko Haram insurgency.
 In January 2012, Boko Haram attacked Gombi, Mubi and Yola.
 By 2014, the state became home to camps housing an estimated 35,000 internally displaced people, fleeing violence from Boko Haram in locations including Mubi, Madagali, Askira Uba, Bama and Gwoza in the states of Adamawa, Borno, and Yobe.
 In 2014, an estimate placed the number of IDPs around Yola at 400,000.
 An attack occurred in Chakawa in 2014.
 A suicide bombing in Yola in 2015 killed over 30 people.
 A double suicide bombing in Madagali in 2016 killed over 50 people.
 Mubi is the worst affected place in Adamawa State, suffering major attacks in 2012, 2014, 2017 and 2018.

 Organizations serving the community include the Adamawa Peace Initiative (API) - a group of business, religious, and community leaders - and the Adamawa Muslim Council.
 The United States Agency for International Development has pledged to provide continuing humanitarian assistance.

 On 21–22 February 2020, Boko Haram terrorists launched an attack on homes and churches in Garkida, killing three soldiers and wounding civilians.

 Geography

-Adamawa is one of the largest states of Nigeria and occupies about 36,917 square kilometers.
+Adamawa is one of the largest states of Nigeria and occupies about 36,917 km2.
 It is bordered by the states of Borno to the northwest, Gombe to the west and Taraba to the southwest.
 Its eastern border forms the national eastern border with Cameroon.

 Topographically, it is a mountainous land crossed by large river valleys – Benue, Gongola, and Yedsarem.
 The valleys of the Mount Cameroon, Mandara Mountains, and Adamawa Plateau form part of the landscape.